← All Conditions

 Endoscopic thoracic sympathectomy is usually sold as a “95% cure for sweaty hands.”
 The success figure is real for the hands and face — but cure is the wrong frame, because the operation is a permanent trade.

 It very reliably removes sweating from the hands and face; in return, most people develop some compensatory sweating elsewhere on the body, usually mild but occasionally significant.
 So the question is rarely “will it work” — it almost always works for the hands — but whether that trade is right for you.
 Being clear about that, before anything is agreed, is the whole point of the consultation.
-Request a consultation at London Bridge Hospital within 2–3 working days →
+Request a consultation at London Bridge Hospital or The Lister Chelsea within 2–3 working days →

 Key takeaways